wotbrew/relic/doc/relvar.md

 In the tar pit paper, the language used to express relvars was a traditional expression tree (e.g `union(a, b)`).

-I decided I wanted a data-first clojure dsl that met two goals, like all good clojure dsl's I wanted to  compose new relvars using regular clojure, and I wanted it them to be easy to write and read as literals.
-Tall order!
+I wanted a data-first clojure dsl that met two goals, like any good data dsl I wanted to compose new relvars using regular clojure functions, and I wanted them to be easy to write and read as literals without ide support.

 The vector form I think is close to SQL, with a nice top-to-bottom reading flow.
 Each statement is self contained in its own delimited form, and so you can create new relvars with `conj`, split them with `split-at` and so on.